shreerammodi/debate-scripts/README.md

     current card in the current document.
 - `CreateSendDoc`: Given a speech document, creates a new send doc without analytics and undertags.
-- `ForReference`: Changes the highlight color of selected text to gray and converts it to a background fill, preventing it from being affected by standardize highlighting.
+- **ForReference**: changes the highlight color of selected text to gray and converts it to a background fill, preventing it from being affected by standardize highlighting.
+  - `ForReferenceFast`: more performant version, which sometimes may remove emphasis
+  - `ForReferenceSlow`: does not remove any styles, but less performant
 - **Card Marker**: Allows you to conveniently mark a card at your cursor and then compile all the marked cards in the document at the end for easy reference.